 THIS is The Horticulture Industry Scheme CIC

 THIS provides grounds and garden maintenance services in the area local to Thetford, mostly for local businesses but also for private homes.
-We undertake all types of maintenance work and have done a lot of work on a local Historic England site.

 Growing opportunities …